danfuzz/samizdat/doc/library-guide/Lang0Node.md

 If any of the `actuals` is an `interpolate` node, this converts the call into a form where the interpolated nodes have their usual surface-language effect.
 The end result is an `apply` node.

+If there are no arguments at all, the end result is a straightforward `apply` node with `@void` for the arguments.

 If there are no `interpolate` nodes in `actuals`, the end result is a straightforward `call` node, the same as calling `makeCall` on the same